repotrade/docs/docs/launch.md

 1. 📚 **Repository Registration**: Users can register any GitHub repository with our site.
 This is the first step in identifying projects that the community finds valuable and worthy of tokenization.

-2. 🗳️ **Voting System**: Each user can vote for up to 10 repositories.
+2. 🗳️ **Voting System**: Each user can like any repository.
 This voting mechanism helps us gauge interest and prioritize which projects to onboard in the future.

 ### 🤔 Why This Approach?